coderefinery/documentation/_episodes/04-sphinx.md

 - It is possible to combine `literalinclude` with code highlighting, line numbering, and even line highlighting.
 - For more RST functionality, see the [Sphinx documentation](http://www.sphinx-doc.org/en/stable/rest.html) and the [quick-reference](http://docutils.sourceforge.net/docs/user/rst/quickref.html).
-- For Sphinx additions to standard RST, see this [document on Sphinx Markup Constructs](http://www.sphinx-doc.org/en/stable/markup/index.html)
+- For Sphinx additions to standard RST, see [Sphinx Markup Constructs](http://www.sphinx-doc.org/en/stable/markup/index.html).